Search

 6. If the assigned work requires you to work more than the time covered by your contract(s) and all efforts to find a solution have been exhausted, you must be paid for your extra time at the hourly overwork rate specified in Article 10 of your Collective Agreement.

 For the text of the workload policy, see Article 10.01 of the Unit 2 or Article 10.02 of the Unit 1 collective agreements.
-For more information, or to discuss particular cases, please contact your steward (see a list of Unit 2 Stewards here) or Lead Steward, Stephen Carr (Unit 1) or Neil Braganza (Unit 2).
+For more information, or to discuss particular cases, please contact your steward (see a list of Unit 2 Stewards here) or Lead Steward, Keisha Bell (Unit 1) or Neil Braganza (Unit 2).

 Skip to content